RasaHQ/rasa/docs/api/tracker-stores.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :Description:
     ``InMemoryTrackerStore`` is the default tracker store.
-It is used if no other
+It is used if no other a
     tracker store is configured.
 It stores the conversation history in memory.

     .. note:: As this store keeps all history in memory, the entire history is lost if you restart the Rasa server.